selfeed/S/README.md

 S
 =

 Shadow-world.
-Only you and me, no Server
+Only you and me, no Server.

 What?
 -----------